sysbiomed/glmSparseNet/README.md

 -   `experiment.name`: Optional parameter used with a "MultiAssayExperiment" object as input
 -   `network.options`: Optional parameter defining the options to process the network, such as:
 -   `cutoff`: A real number to use to remove edges from the network
--   `min.degree`: Minimum value that the weight should have, this is useful as when the weight is 0, there is no regularization on that feature, which may lead to convergence problems
+-   `minDegree`: Minimum value that the weight should have, this is useful as when the weight is 0, there is no regularization on that feature, which may lead to convergence problems
--   `trans.fun`: Transformation function to the vector of penalty weights after these are calculated from the network
+-   `transFun`: Transformation function to the vector of penalty weights after these are calculated from the network

 *note:* These functions can take any additional arguments that `glmnet` or `cv.glmnet` accept (e.g. number of folds in cross validation)